matrix-org/rust-synapse-compress-state/README.md

 ## Compressor is trying to increase the number of rows

 Backfilling can lead to issues with compression.
-The auto_compressor will skip chunks it can't reduce the size of and so this should help jump over the backfilled state_groups.
+The synapse_auto_compressor will skip chunks it can't reduce the size of and so this should help jump over the backfilled state_groups.
 Lots of state resolution might also impact the ability to use the compressor.